keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 ```
 :::

-`Option` and `Either`’s instances of `Applicative` are straight-forward: if a function and argument are present, they are applied and the result returned in the desired case.
+`Option` and `Either`'s instances of `Applicative` are straight-forward: if a function and argument are present, they are applied and the result returned in the desired case.
 If either are missing, then the undesired case is propagated instead.

 `List` looks very different at first glance, but conceptually performs the same way.
 Specifically, `List` performs a Cartesian product of its functions and arguments, applying each pair together and building a new `List` from the results.
 If either the function or argument `List` are empty, then an empty result `List` is returned, as an empty `List` represents the undesired case.